shipyardapp/Shipyard-Documentation/docs/blueprint-library/deepgram/deepgram-authorization.md

 ---

 # Deepgram Authorization
 To get started with any Deepgram Blueprints, you will need to create an API Key.
-This API Key is a secure way for Shipyard to access Deepgram and will be required for **every** Deepgram Blueprint.
+This API Key is a secure way for Platform to access Deepgram and will be required for **every** Deepgram Blueprint.

 ## Creating a Deepgram API Key